-The digital age, is bearer of great changes and potential in the field of community health, especially in low and middle income countries.
+The digital age, is the bearer of great changes and potential in the field of community health, especially in low and middle income countries.
 Smartphones and even “dumbphones” with the all-terrain wireless access they offer, are tools with a tremendous potential for communication, organisation and data collection.
 Just to name a few examples, they have made vaccination campaigns easier and more efficient, allow for much faster response and organisation in case of emergencies and epidemics.
 They can be great tools for training and information dissemination.
 They allow for quick, efficient standardized data collection.

 A very large scope of actors are continuously developing and using apps and digital m-health and e-health tools.
 As ubiquitous low-cost tools with a large reach they offer many possibilities.